Violence against women by their partners is prevalent in all countries, across different socio-economic classes.

 Lack of economic independence

-Women in all societies, were traditionally and ideally seen as homemakers.
+Women in all societies were traditionally and ideally seen as homemakers.
 Preferences for marrying non-working, ‘homely’, ‘non-independent’, and submissive girls are still very popular in India.
-These women are considered as ‘ideal’ wives and daughter-in-laws for several reasons.
-For hundreds of years society ignored the dangerous caveat in this ideal system – when a woman and her kids are completely dependent on a man who turns out to be a wife beater, she has absolutely no choice but to live with the monster who considers himself as her master, not her spouse!
+Families think non-working women are ‘ideal’ wives and daughters-in-law for several reasons.
+For hundreds of years, society ignored the dangerous caveat in this ideal system – when a woman and her kids are completely dependent on a man who turns out to be a wife-beater, she has absolutely no choice but to live with the monster who considers himself as her master, not her spouse!

-Millions of women are forced to live with their abusers only because of the sustenance and survival of their children and for themselves.
-It’s extremely sad that women are not brought up to be equipped with the skills needed for economic and emotional independence.
-When their dreams of having an ideal family or a husband fail- they prefer to surrender themselves to the situation as a result of lack of alternative options, and continue to live with abusive partners.
+Millions of women live with their abusers because of the sustenance and survival of their children and themselves.
+Some women are not brought up to be equipped with the skills they need for economic and emotional independence.
+When their dreams of having an ideal family or a husband fail, they prefer to surrender themselves to the situation as there isn’t a lot of alternatives.

 Fear of being alone

 Patriarchy teaches women that they are not enough on their own, they need a man around to protect them and look after them.
-Many societies feel women should have a ‘guardian’, whose role is to control them, ‘teach’ them lessons when they are wrong and provide them with material needs.
-Regardless of age, educational and professional background, women are conditioned to be dependent on someone!
-They are also conditioned that they need a husband to be complete.
-In such communities, women are raised in a way so that they are not emotionally and psychologically equipped to deal with the complex , cruel and unsafe world on their own.
+Many societies consider husbands as women’s ‘guardians’.
+His role is to control them, ‘teach’ them lessons when they are wrong and provide them with material needs.
+Regardless of age, educational and professional background, societies teach women to dependent on male family members!
+They believe that they need a husband to be complete.
+They fear to deal with the complex, cruel and unsafe world on their own.

-The reality that women’s safety and security are not ensured anywhere in the world, combined with their lack of confidence in their own ability and lack of exposure to the outside world adds an extra layer of barrier in their lives, while they are already dealing with adversity at home!!
+No country in the world can ensure women’s safety and security.
+Lack of exposure to the outside world adds an extra layer of barrier in women’s lives, while they are already dealing with adversity at home!!
 More and more women are breaking these barriers – facing several odds by themselves.
-Still in many countries, women at large, do not feel safe or comfortable enough without a man around – even if the man is abusive.
+Still, in many countries, women do not feel safe enough without a man around – even if the man is abusive.
 There is a proverb in India,“known enemies are better than unknown friends”.
-The extremely sad truth is that women feel being beaten or raped by husbands is better than being molested, raped or harassed by outsiders!
-That’s what, they fear, is going to happen when they are on their own and prefer to live with abusive partners instead.
+The sad truth is that women feel being beaten or raped by husbands is better than being molested, raped or harassed by outsiders!
+That’s what, they fear, is going to happen when they are on their own.
+And they prefer to live with abusive partners instead.

 What is the solution?

 This multi-fold but highly relevant problem doesn’t have a simple solution.
 Solving this issue needs participation and intervention of different stakeholders.
-Reporting domestic abuses to the authorities is not even an option for many women.
+Reporting domestic abuse to the authorities is not even an option for many women.
 Some countries don’t have any laws to protect women from domestic violence.
-Sometimes women fear retaliation, which, combined with the lack of support and protection from the government and societies stop them from taking any legal action against their abusive spouses.
+Fear retaliation and lack of support and protection from the societies stop them from taking legal actions.
 Governments should make policies to financially support unemployed women and children affected by domestic violence.
-Families, society and educators should realize the importance of women’s economic participation and raise them to be confident, independent and citizens who learn to step up for their own rights and safety.
+We should realize the importance of women’s economic participation.
+Families and societies must raise women to be confident and independent citizens who learn to step up for their own rights and safety.